List of NCIS characters: Notable recurring and guest characters

-Main cast and characters
+Main characters

 Leroy Jethro Gibbs

-Supervisory Special Agent Leroy Jethro Gibbs (Mark Harmon) was born in Stillwater, Pennsylvania to Jackson and Ann Gibbs.
+Supervisory Special Agent Leroy Jethro Gibbs (Mark Harmon) was born in Stillwater, Pennsylvania, to Jackson and Ann Gibbs.
 He enlisted in the Marine Corps in 1976 and became a Scout Sniper.
 After serving in Panama and Iraq, he retired from the Marine Corps with the rank of Gunnery Sergeant.
 He joined NIS, which later became NCIS, after his wife Shannon and only daughter Kelly were murdered in 1991.
 He later travelled to Mexico and murdered the drug dealer responsible, a crime he kept concealed for twenty years.
 Since then, he has been married and divorced three times, and is single, although he has had a number of romantic relationships since his last divorce.

 Gibbs leads a Major Case Response Team (MCRT) consisting of field agents Timothy McGee, Ellie Bishop, and Nick Torres, supported by medical examiner Dr. Jimmy Palmer, psychologist and NCIS Agent Jack Sloane, forensic scientist Kasie Hines, and sometimes with the assistance of his good friend and former medical examiner Ducky Mallard.
 In the episode "Bête Noire", Gibbs comes face to face with terrorist Ari Haswari and tries to kill him but fails.
 Finding Ari later becomes an obsession for Gibbs after Ari shoots and kills original team member Kate Todd in front of Gibbs and DiNozzo in the season two finale, "Twilight".
 Gibbs often shows frustration with his team (particularly DiNozzo for rambling or McGee for getting sucked into technical rambling) by slapping them over the back of the head, an action that is later shared between team members and known as a "headslap" or "Gibbs-slap".
 He mostly suspended doing this however in season 14 and onward since DiNozzo left the agency, neither with McGee as the new senior field agent and DiNozzo successor nor with new agent Nick Torres, who often displays a variation of DiNozzo's behavior that "earned" him his headslaps previously.

 Gibbs is often shown in his basement building boats, one of which he names after his daughter and another after one of his ex-wives.
 In the episode "Blowback", when confronting "Goliath" on the plane about "ARES", Gibbs reveals he is a Virgo.
-He is an expert sniper, as evidenced in "Hiatus" with flashbacks of him hitting at 1,200 yards a long-distance head shot of his family's murderer, who was driving a moving vehicle, and in "Jeopardy" when he hits a kidnapper with a very swift shot to the forehead taken with his left hand while kneeling inside a car trunk.
+He is an expert sniper, as evidenced in "Hiatus" with flashbacks of him hitting a head shot at 1,200 yards of his family's murderer, who was driving a moving vehicle, and in "Jeopardy" when he hits a kidnapper with a very swift shot to the forehead taken with his left hand while kneeling inside a car trunk.
 In "Truth or Consequences", Gibbs saves his entire team by shooting the leader of a terrorist cell after DiNozzo and McGee get captured looking for Ziva.